Forearm (comics): Publication history

-Forearm has a minor cameo appearance (nothing but his two right arms are seen, and only in one panel) as a member of the Mutant Liberation Front in The New Mutants #86, as Rob Liefeld took over as the penciller of the series.
-This was immediately followed by his first full appearance in The New Mutants #87.
+Forearm first made a minor cameo appearance as a member of the Mutant Liberation Front in The New Mutants #86 (February 1990).
+He first fully appeared in the following issue, The New Mutants #87.

 Fictional character biography

 Forearm is a founding member of the Mutant Liberation Front (MLF), a mutant terrorist organization.
 One of the group's first missions under the leadership of Stryfe is to liberate incarcerated New Mutants members Rusty Collins and Skids, who join the MLF out of confusion and are kept in the group via neural implants that influence their minds.

+Forearm and the MLF approach Mister Sinister and propose a trade, taking the captive Cyclops and Jean Grey in exchange for Sinister taking the Legacy Virus from Stryfe.
+The MLF are later defeated by the X-Men and taken into custody.

-Following the "X-Cutioner's Song" event, Reignfire forms a new incarnation of the MLF which consists of Forearm, Reaper, Wildside, Tempo, and new members Locus and Danielle Moonstar.
-It is later revealed that Moonstar was an undercover agent working for S.H.I.E.L.D.
+Following the events of "X-Cutioner's Song", Reignfire forms a new incarnation of the MLF which consists of Forearm, Reaper, Wildside, Tempo, and new members Locus and Danielle Moonstar.
+Forearm forms a close friendship with Moonstar, but eventually discovers that she was an undercover agent working for S.H.I.E.L.D.
 Feeling betrayed, Forearm leaves the MLF.

-Forearm later appears as a participant in Bloodsport, a fighting championship in Madripoor.
-He is killed during a fight with Serpent Society member Anaconda, who breaks his neck.
-Forearm later appears alive as a member of the MLF, with no explanation as to how he survived.
+Forearm later appears as a participant in Bloodsport, a fighting championship in Madripoor, in which Serpent Society member Anaconda breaks his neck.
+Forearm later appears as a member of the MLF.

 During the Krakoan Age, Forearm joins the Security Team of S.W.O.R.D. and Magik's Dark Riders.

+Forearm later appeared as the drummer for the fake heavy metal band Deep Void.

 Powers and abilities

-Forearm has an extra set of arms that extend from beneath his first set, giving him four arms.
+Forearm has an additional pair of arms that extend from beneath his primary arms, giving him four in total.
 He also possesses increased strength, resistance to injury, and stamina.

-Other versions

-An alternate universe variant of Forearm from Earth-21993 appears in What If #47 as a member of the Mutant Liberation Front before being killed in an explosion.

 In other media

-Forearm makes non-speaking cameo appearances in X-Men: The Animated Series.
+Forearm makes non-speaking appearances in X-Men: The Animated Series.
 This version is an inhabitant of Skull Mesa and member of Magneto's army.

+Reception

+Forearm has been noted as an underwhelming villain.